sympatovit/condenser/readme.md

 #### apps.json ####

-This file defines the apps that bootstrap supports.
+This file defines the apps that condenser supports.

 Included are definitions for NS2, NS2 Beta, and NS2: Combat.